 The gram flour and water paste applied on the affected area makes the skin smooth and soft and thus provides relief from dry itchy skin.

 Apply extra virgin coconut oil to your belly.
 Coconut oil is an excellent moisturiser for dry skin.

 The following steps can be taken to get relief from itching:

 - Drink enough water to keep your body hydrated, as hydrated skin itches less.

-- Refrain from excessive usage of the air conditioner, as prolonged exposure to ACs dries up the skin.
+- Refrain from excessive usage rather low temperatures of the air conditioner, as prolonged exposure to ACs dries up the skin.

 - Moisturize your skin frequently.

 - Refrain from staying out in the hot weather for too long, as hot weather causes dryness and itchiness.